LispEngineer/FPGA-Scroll-Hat-Mini/README.md

   * ABXY on GPIO 5,6,16,20 or pin 29, 31, 36, 38

 * [Pico Scroll Pack](https://shop.pimoroni.com/en-us/products/pico-scroll-pack)
-  may use the same interface.
+  may use the same interface with different pinouts

 # How to use it?